Plain-English activity logs for every action in your app.

-EZLogs captures requests, jobs, and database changes from your Rails or Next.js app, then turns them into plain-English actions anyone in your company can follow.
+EZLogs auto-captures every request, background job, and database change in your Rails or Next.js app, then turns each customer or agent action into one plain-English card your whole team can read.

 01The problem